-Once an nbn network based service has been connected, there is also the complexity of ensuring the end user's legacy services are disconnected in line with their needs.
-For end users that have not opted for an nbn network based service by the end of a SAM's 18 month migration window, soft dial tone will be placed on the remaining legacy voice services (allowing only emergency calls and calls to customer service arms of a service provider to be made, but calls cannot be received) to encourage those customers to migrate to the nbn network.
+Once a NBN-based service has been connected, there is also the complexity of ensuring the end user's legacy services are disconnected in line with their needs.

+For end users that have not opted for a NBN-based service by the end of a SAM's 18 month migration window, soft dial tone will be placed on the remaining legacy voice services (allowing only emergency calls and calls to customer service arms of a service provider to be made, but calls cannot be received) to encourage those customers to migrate to the NBN.

-In addition to providing greater bandwidth, nbn network based services are likely to be packaged and priced differently to the services they replace.
-Ian Underwood says that service providers can help both themselves and their customers by migrating a customer's service plan on legacy copper to one that is easily transitioned to the nbn network.
+In addition to providing greater bandwidth, NBN-based services are likely to be packaged and priced differently to the services they replace.
+Graham Bate says that service providers can help both themselves and their customers by migrating a customer's service plan on legacy copper to one that is easily transitioned to the NBN.

-"Giving yourself the right degree of flexibility while helping to make the transition a positive experience for your customers is a really important thing for the service provider to get right," Underwood says.
-"Easing that transition for the end user customer by getting them on the right plan on copper so they can be supported on the nbn network with the bare minimum of change will be a challenge for retail service providers."
+"Giving yourself the right degree of flexibility while helping to make the transition a positive experience for your customers is a really important thing for the service provider to get right," Bate says.
+"Easing that transition for the end user customer by getting them on the right plan on copper so they can be supported on the NBN with the bare minimum of change will be a challenge for retail service providers."

-During the migration window, legacy services will be disconnected as they transition to the nbn network.
-18 months after nbn network based services become available in a SAM, legacy services will generally begin to be mandatorily disconnected by Telstra with the exception of Temporary Special Services for a period of time. nbn co and service providers are responsible for notifying customers of this timetable, but it will be up to service providers alone to inform customers of the implications for the legacy services they provide and to manage the transition from the legacy services across to the nbn network.
-Service providers will need to develop robust policies, procedures and systems that can handle these nbn network transitions at scale.
+During the migration window, legacy services will be disconnected as they transition to NBN.
+18 months after NBNbased services become available in a SAM, legacy services will generally begin to be mandatorily disconnected by Telstra with the exception of Temporary Special Services for a period of time.
+NBN Co and service providers are responsible for notifying customers of this timetable, but it will be up to service providers alone to inform customers of the implications for the legacy services they provide and to manage the transition from the legacy services across to the NBN.
+Service providers will need to develop robust policies, procedures and systems that an handle these NBN transitions at scale.

-Another challenge will be for service providers to ensure that legacy services such as fire, burglar or medical alarms that use legacy telephone dialling and signalling to communicate to monitoring services over the PSTN, are upgraded to operate over the nbn network.
+Another challenge will be for service providers to ensure that legacy services such as fire, burglar or medical alarms that use legacy telephone dialling and signalling to communicate to monitoring services over the PSTN, are upgraded to operate over the NBN.